kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 The public keys need not necessarily be certificates, however.
 The client might be provided with the public key as a matter of configuration.

-In this proposal, we use the DH-based KEMs from {{!RFC9180}}.
-We believe KEMs are especially worth discussing in the context of the TLS protocol because NIST is in the process of standardizing post-quantum KEM algorithms to replace "classic" key exchange (based on elliptic curve or finite-field Diffie-Hellman) [NISTPQC].
+In this proposal, we build on {{!RFC9180}}.
+This standard currently only covers Diffie-Hellman based KEMs, but the first post-quantum algorithms have already been put forward {{?I-D.draft-westerbaan-cfrg-hpke-xyber768d00}}.
+This proposal uses Kyber [KYBER] {{?I-D.draft-cfrg-schwabe-kyber}}, the first selected algorithm for key exchange in the NIST post-quantum standardization project [NISTPQC].

+## Related work

 This proposal draws inspiration from {{?I-D.ietf-tls-semistatic-dh}}, which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
 However, these proposals